Spring onion, tahini and harissa smash potato salad

 What is rose harissa and how is it different?

 Rose harissa is a North African chilli paste that includes rose petals or rose water for a subtle floral note.
-It’s slightly sweeter and more complex than regular harissa, with layers of spice, smoke, and warmth.
-Think of it as harissa’s fancy cousin — still fiery, but with depth and perfume.
-That’s how I’m going to describe myself from now on.
+It’s slightly sweeter and more complex than regular harissa, with layers of spice and smokiness.
+Think of it as harissa’s fancy cousin, so still fiery, but with depth and a little hint of perfume from the rose.
+Basically, it’s really nice.

 What else can I use harissa for?

-Once you’ve got a jar open, you can stir rose harissa into:
+Once you’ve got a jar open and need to use it asap, you can stir rose harissa into:

 Marinades for chicken, lamb or tofu